rwaldron/tc39-notes/es8/2017-03/mar-23.md

 MF: So we should probably do the same thing here as well.

-BT: yeah..i'd like to see
+BT: Yeah..i'd like to see

 AWB: That's one of the thing you'd hae to evaluate on each case